3MFConsortium/spec_materials/3MF Materials Extension.md

 Texture coordinates map a vertex of a triangle to a position in image space (U, V coordinates).
 Texture mapping allows high-resolution color bitmaps to be applied to any surface.
 The primary advantage of texture mapping over the vertex colors of the previous section is that the textures allow color at a much finer detail level than the underlying mesh, while vertex colors are always at the same resolution as the mesh.

 The lower left corner of the texture is the u, v coordinate (0,0), and the upper right coordinate is (1,1).
 The u,v values are not restricted to this range.
-When the u,v coordinates exceed the (0,0)-(1,1) range the tilestypeu, tilestypev will be applied according to [Chapter 6.
+When the u,v coordinates exceed the (0,0)-(1,1) range the tilestyleu, tilestylev will be applied according to [Chapter 6.
 Texture 2d](#chapter-6-texture-2d).

 ## Chapter 4.
 Composite Materials